-The northern tract of the park currently features a primary stabilized unpaved service road that connects the northern entrance station to the banks of the Suwannee River.
+The northern tract of the park currently features a primary stabilized unpaved service road that connects the northern entrance station to the Suwannee riverfront.
 This existing road connects several natural and historic features at varying elevations that hold a high level of potential interest to park visitors while facilitating hiker immersion in pristine mesic hammock and bottomland forest natural communities.
 To provide access to these features, a single-track loop hiking trail is recommended.